seveas/ubot/doc/dbusapi.rst

 interface.
 For methods on the channel objects, this is the ``net.seveas.ubot.channel`` interface.

-Helpers must implemenet the ``net.seveas.ubot.helper`` interface, which contains methods to query and control helpers.
+Helpers must implement the ``net.seveas.ubot.helper`` interface, which contains methods to query and control helpers.
 The standard helper libraries implement this interface for you.

 The ubot interface
 ------------------